• Skip to primary navigation

 • Milk: For a dairy-free pastry cream you can replace cow's milk with vegetable milk (rice, oat, soy, almonds).

-• Cornstarch: You can substitute it with flour, but note that you’ll need to cook the cream longer.
+• Cornstarch: You can substitute it with flour, but you’ll need to cook the cream a little longer.
 Check my tips section below for more info.

 • Vanilla: You can substitute the vanilla bean with pure vanilla extract.
-I do not recommend vanilla paste as it often includes additives and extra sugar, and it won’t make your cream taste at its best.
+I do not recommend vanilla paste as it often includes additives and extra sugar.

-• Diplomat cream: Mix in 200 ml (6.7 oz) freshly whipped cream after your crema pasticcera is ready (step 5 of the recipe).
-Diplomat cream is lighter than pastry cream, with a smoother and less jelly-like texture.
+• Diplomat cream: Mix in 200 ml (6.7 oz) freshly whipped cream after your pastry cream is ready (step 5 of the recipe).
+Diplomat cream is lighter, with a smoother and less jelly-like texture.

 Scroll down until the end of the post for the full printable recipe.